Friday, November 08, 2013

 but if it is shaped into the right vessel,

-it not only doesn’t sink, it holds up others.
+not only does it not sink, it holds up others.

 In some way a mind that is the right vessel,